-- Showering.
-You may wash your hair and face as usual the day after your chin implant.
-Remember to be gentle while incisions heal. - Hot Tubs/Baths/Swimming Pools.
-No tub baths or Jacuzzi until your incisions have healed, and approved by your surgeon, which is usually around 2 weeks.
-It is best to wait one month for hot tubs as they tend to have more bacteria than regular chlorinated swimming pools.
+- Showering: You may wash your hair and face as usual the day after your chin implant.
+Remember to be gentle while incisions heal. - DO NOT soak in baths (Jacuzzis, pools, or hot tubs) until all incisions have fully healed.

 HOW TO TAKE CARE OF YOUR INCISIONS